1989 Pacific hurricane season: Hurricane Lorena

 In the Atlantic, a tropical wave spawned Tropical Depression Six.
 Twenty four hours later, wind shear degenerated the depression back into a wave.
 The wave continued westward, and in the southern Caribbean, split in two on August 21.
 The southern part crossed Central America and emerged into the Pacific Ocean.
 Banding and convection steadily organized, and Tropical Depression Fifteen-E formed on August 27.
 It strengthened into Tropical Storm Lorena the next day.
 At this time, three systems were active and in close proximity.
 Lorena and a weakening Kiko started a Fujiwhara interaction.
-Lorena eventually became the dominate system, and absorbed the remnants of Kiko on August 29.
+Lorena eventually became the dominant system, and absorbed the remnants of Kiko on August 29.
 Moving slowly out to sea, Lorena reached minimal hurricane strength on the September 1 as the convection became more concentrated.
 Lorena was a hurricane for less than a day.
 It weakened quickly to a depression on September 3.
 The cyclone was devoid of convection by September 7, and was thus declared a remnant low.
 The system never affected land.